undefined

 • Agricultural industry organizations and associations

-• Professional fees and services related to development and implementation of business plans.
+• Professional fees and services for the development, implementation, and benchmarking of business plans.

-• Rental of facilities and specialized equipment for training events.
+• Rental of facilities and specialized equipment for training or events.

 The evaluation and selection criteria for this grant focus on the impact and alignment of proposed projects with the program's objectives and eligibility requirements.